SainsburyWellcomeCentre/lasagna/README.md

 ## Installation ##
-Lasagna runs on Python 2.7, PyQt4, and uses PyQtGraph for the plotting.
-You'll need the following modules:
+Lasagna runs on Python 2.7, PyQt4, and uses PyQtGraph for the plotting and requires the following modules:

 * tifffile [for importing LSM files]
 * vtk [optional, for faster import of MHD files]
 * PyLibTiff